Epidural Injections

 Follow up

-A letter will be sent to your doctor and you will be reviewed either by telephone or seen at the Pain Clinic in due course.
+A letter will be sent to your GP informing them of the procedure you have had, and you will be reviewed either by telephone or seen at the Pain clinic in due course.

 Points to remember

-• You will need to arrange for someone to drive you home after this procedure.
+• You will need to have arranged for someone to drive you home after this procedure.

 • Please bring your glasses if you need them for reading.